sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_3.rst

 Analyses
 --------

-Analyses can be selected from the analyses ribbon (activate it by pressing the ).
+Analyses can be selected from the ``Analyses`` ribbon (activate it by clicking the ``Analyses``-tab at the top of the jamovi window).
 Here, individual analyses can be chosen from their respective category (e.g., ``T-Tests``, ``ANOVA`` or ``Regression``).
 Selecting an analysis will present an **options panel** for that particular analysis, allowing you to assign different variables to different parts of the analysis, and select different options.
 At the same time, the results for the analysis will appear in the right **results panel** and will update in real-time as you make changes to the options.

 When you have the analysis set up correctly you can dismiss the analysis options by clicking the arrow to the top right of the options panel.
 If